March 12,2025

 6 mins

-Cybersecurity experts are raising alarms as Medusa ransomware continues its relentless expansion, with attackers claiming nearly 400 victims since its emergence in January 2023.
-Financially motivated attacks linked to the ransomware have spiked by 42% between 2023 and 2024, signaling a growing threat to organizations worldwide.
+Cybersecurity experts are raising alarms as Medusa ransomware continues its relentless expansion.
+Since its emergence in January 2023, attackers have claimed nearly 400 victims.
+Financially motivated attacks linked to ransomware have spiked by 42% between 2023 and 2024, signaling a growing threat to organizations worldwide.

 Let’s know more about it!